Jarred Kelenic Player Props: Mariners vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks 11th in MLB with a collective 8.9 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings compiled by the Rays pitching staff ranks 11th in the league.

-- The Rays' 3.59 team ERA ranks second among all league pitching staffs.
+- The Rays have the second-ranked team ERA among all league pitching staffs (3.60).

-- Rays pitchers combine to surrender 86 total home runs at a clip of one per game (to rank 11th in baseball).
+- The Rays rank 11th in baseball in home runs allowed (87 total, one per game).

+- Glasnow (2-1) takes the mound for the Rays in his seventh start of the season.
+He's put together a 4.45 ERA in 30 1/3 innings pitched, with 45 strikeouts.

-- His most recent time out was on Thursday, June 22 against the Kansas City Royals, when the lefty threw 3 2/3 innings, surrendering two earned runs while allowing four hits.
+- The righty last pitched on Sunday against the Kansas City Royals, when he tossed five innings, allowing one earned run while giving up four hits.

+- In six games this season, the 29-year-old has amassed a 4.45 ERA and 13.4 strikeouts per nine innings, while allowing a batting average of .228 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.